o1collective/hire-fe/README.md

-# Still thinking of name
+# Hire FE

+Front end of a careers management page